Tiebreaker Rules

 Strength of Schedule (SoS)

-Combined winning percentage of all opponents faced
+Higher combined winning percentage of all opponents faced.

 5

-Points Difference in Head-to-Head
+Points Difference in Head-to-Head Matchups

 6

-Points Scored Away in Head-to-Head
+Points Scored in Away Head-to-Head Games

 7